gregpalmier/redis-cookbook/README.md

 Redis cookbook
 ------------------

-This cookbook provides a basic memcached install and config.
+This cookbook provides a basic Redis install and config.

 Requirements
 ------------